intel-iot-devkit/how-to-code-samples/robot-arm/cpp/README.md

 This example allows you to control a robotic arm using a thumb joystick.
 Each axis of the joystick corresponds one of the two stepper motors.

-Additionally, the motors can be controlled individually via a web page served up directly from the Intel® Edison board.
+Additionally, the motors can be controlled individually via a web page served up directly from the Intel® Edison board or or Intel® IoT Gateway.

 ## Hardware requirements